What You Should Know

-Agaricus Xanthodermus is a widespread mushroom and fairly common in North America, usually appearing in grassy areas in urban settings, but also known from thin woods (especially on the West Coast).
+Agaricus xanthodermus is a common fungus that is fairly common in North America, usually found in grasslands in urban environments and forests (especially on the west coast).

-There are dozens of Agaricus species that bruise yellow, however, so other features will need to match.
-Some authors stress the strong phenolic odor, best detected by crushing the base of the stem.
+However, there are dozens of species of Agaricus that exhibit yellow spots, so other characteristics must match.
+Some authors emphasize a strong phenolic odor, best detected by crushing the base of the stem.

-Agaricus Xanthodermus can cause serious stomach upsets and so should not be eaten.
-It can be confused with other members of the Agaricaceae.
+This mushroom can cause severe stomach upset and should not be consumed.
+It may be confused with other members of the Agaricaceae family.

 Other names: Yellow Stainer, Agaric jaunissant, Psalliote jaunissante (French), Prataiolo – Falso prataiolo (Italian), Karbolchampignon (German), Pieczarka karbolowa (Polish).